17 November 2016

 The cultural and societal barriers that Somali families with children with autism experience are explored in a paper published today in the Journal of Autism and Developmental Disorders.
 The NIHR-funded research team, made up of University of Bristol and Somali community researchers, interviewed 15 Bristol-based Somali families with experience of autism.

-The research came from the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) 2014 call for project ideas.
+The research came from the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West) 2014 call for project ideas.
 The research idea was put forward by Nura Aabe, founder of Autism Independence, and Dr Dheeraj Rai, consultant senior lecturer at the University of Bristol, whose previous research has highlighted the issue of autism in migrant populations.
 Autism Independence supports Somali families in Bristol who are affected by autism.
 Nura came to the UK from Somalia aged eight, and is the mother of a child with autism herself.

 The paper, ’“It was like walking without knowing where I was going”: A qualitative study of autism in a UK Somali migrant community’, examines autism in this particular community because research suggests that there is a higher prevalence of autism among migrant communities, although the reasons for this are not fully understood.
 There is also no word for autism in the Somali language.